-5.9 Displaying the north arrow
+5.8 Displaying the north arrow and scalebar

-It is possible to toggle the display of an arrow in the Mapper that indicates the direction of north, see Figure 59.
-The north arrow is only displayed when the plot is in 2D mode.
+It is possible to toggle the display of an arrow in the Mapper that indicates the direction of north and the scalebar, see Figure 55.
+These indicators are only displayed when the plot is in 2D mode.

-Figure 59 - The north arrow is displayed in the top right hand corner of the map window.
+Figure 55 - The north arrow and scalebar are displayed in the top and bottom right-hand corners, respectively, of the map window.

-To toggle the north arrow select/deselect File > Preferences > Display north arrow as desired.
+To toggle the indicators, select/deselect the Display north arrow or Display scalebar option from the Settings menu as desired.

-5.10 Viewing features in 3D
+5.9 Viewing features in 3D